edthomas93/speed-typing/README.md

 1. Clone the repo to your desktop

+`git clone git@github.com:edthomas93/speed-typing.git`

-2. Open the html page on your browser to access the game!
+2. Open the folder and copy the path of the `index.html` file into the address bar in your browser to access the game.

 3. Enjoy!